-Source: 2020 SEI Private Market Liquidity Survey, 2014 SEI Private Equity Liquidity Survey Role of third parties in the secondaries market As the appeal of secondaries continues to spread, deal making continues to evolve.
+As the appeal of secondaries continues to spread, deal making continues to evolve.
 Alternatives platforms from entities such as Nasdaq and iCapital are vying for mind- and market share with traditional go-betweens such as Cogent Partners and Campbell Lutyens.
 With the number and variety of intermediaries mounting, their roles are evolving beyond the identification of buyers and sellers to include transaction structuring, data room management, and negotiations.

 Investors are more inclined than managers to value the participation of third parties in the secondaries process.

 Investors are more inclined to value the participation of third parties in the secondaries process, saying they are particularly valuable when it comes to matchmaking and pricing (Figure 8).
 Managers are more sanguine, especially in negotiating or pricing deals, with one out of three saying third parties are simply unimportant.

-A reputation relegated to history It was not long ago that many looked askance at secondaries, viewing them as a somehow less reputable version of the primary market for private securities.
+A reputation relegated to history

+It was not long ago that many looked askance at secondaries, viewing them as a somehow less reputable version of the primary market for private securities.
 Some of this was rooted in the idea that a sale on the secondary market indicated a seller in distress.
-Nowadays, secondary transactions are more likely to reflect investors taking a more active approach to managing their portfolios.8 Attitudes have shifted over time, and the recent introduction of dedicated secondaries funds by industry titans has highlighted the mainstreaming of this once decidedly ancillary market.
-BlackRock raised US\$3 billion to invest in private equity secondaries in early 2021, noting at the announcement that "We believe that the secondary market is poised for strong future growth as limited partners and general partners alike seek more creative ways to access liquidity and realise value."
+Nowadays, secondary transactions are more likely to reflect investors taking a more active approach to managing their portfolios.8

+Attitudes have shifted over time, and the recent introduction of dedicated secondaries funds by industry titans has highlighted the mainstreaming of this once decidedly ancillary market.
+BlackRock raised \$3 billion to invest in private equity secondaries in early 2021, noting at the announcement that "We believe that the secondary market is poised for strong future growth as limited partners and general partners alike seek more creative ways to access liquidity and realize value."9 Other notable firms like

 Nowadays, secondary transactions are more likely to reflect investors taking a more active approach.